Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

 Your doctor had great bedside manners

-I love doctors, and nurses, oncologists, especially.
+I love doctors and nurses, oncologists especially.
 I don’t know if you notice this as a patient, but they tend to walk into rooms and shut the door quietly.
-She would move quietly, and she would move gently.
-And she would talk to me gently.
+She would move quietly, she would move gently, and she would talk to me gently.
 Nothing was rushed or fast.

 Because you are in a state of shock.
 You are still in a state of shock.
-And you just need this buffer around you, and people to be kind, and people to be smile, and helpful, and not scare you, and not tell you their horror stories.
+You just need this buffer around you, people to be kind, and people to smile, be helpful, not scare you, and not tell you their horror stories.
 But also not give you false hopes.
 Not too many false hopes, either.

 How was the surgery prep?

-They said, “Well, we have to set up the IV and we’ll give you fluids, so you’ll feel better.”
-So, that was sort of a little carrot dangle.
-“You’ll feel better.
-If you let us put the IV in.”
+They said, “Well, we have to set up the IV, and we’ll give you fluids so you’ll feel better.”
+That was sort of a little carrot dangle.
+“You’ll feel better if you let us put the IV in.”
 [I’m scared of needles.]
-I gave birth to three babies and the worst part was getting the IV.
+I gave birth to three babies, and the worst part was getting the IV.